2u3bit/Security_research_notes/Day3_Introduction to static and dynamic analysis.md

 - Delayed-attack malware
 - Dynamic malware analysis is still recommended over static analysis since it

 results in a higher detection rate for sophisticated malware threats.
-But it is important that teams consider that some threat actors have developed programs meant to overcome dynamic analysis methods.
+However, teams must consider that some threat actors have developed programs meant to overcome dynamic analysis methods.
 As you can see, sandboxing is not a foolproof solution to malware threats.
 Knowing when and how to use a sandbox under certain conditions is crucial to the effectiveness of dynamic malware analysis.
 Be sure to scan files individually to avoid contamination, and create processes to avoid security bottlenecks.
----

 ## Toolkits
 Here are some essential tools for conducting static malware analysis: